galette/galettedoc/source/plugins/maps.rst

 First of all, members will enter their location coordinates.
 Several options are provided:

-* if town has been set in member informations, a list of possible places will be proposed (via `Nominatim online service <https://nominatim.openstreetmap.org>`_),
+* if town has been set in member information, a list of possible places will be proposed (via `Nominatim online service <https://nominatim.openstreetmap.org>`_),
 * additionnaly, a search zone (provided from `OpenStreetMap <https://nominatim.openstreetmap.org/>`_),
 * and also a geolocalize button using browser capacities.